 - The wider community is very supportive of the College including the local Lutheran Church, the local Lions Club, the Northern Adelaide Senior College, Playford Council and our local members of Parliament

-- Electives provide a different learning experience that students enjoy and benefit from
+- Electives provide a different learning experience that our Secondary students enjoy and benefit from

 - The behaviour at the College is well maintained and continues to improve

 - Our fleet of buses enable over 160 students to access the college from many suburbs of Adelaide

 VISIT US TODAY